 In Figure 3.11, the acceptance is plotted against different score cut thresholds for the four GNNs, different data samples and track lengths.
-However, considering only 1000 frames shows heavy statistical limitations for both GNNs trained on additional Michelonly frames (yellow and blue) because both networks produce less than 10 fake tracks in 1000 graphs.
+However, considering only 1000 frames showes heavy statistical limitations for both GNNs trained on additional Michelonly frames (yellow and blue), because both networks produce less than 10 fake tracks in 1000 graphs.
 To increase the resolution of the acceptance up to 6.2×10^{-5} , inference on a total of 16200 graphs is performed.
-Figure 3.11 shows a similar picture as Figure 3.9 (fake ratio for inference on cosmics-only).
-GNNs that are trained on the kind of data samples used in inference, tend to perform significantly better.